-New Zealand Dollar – Daily Market Updates with latest New Zealand Dollar exchange rates, charts and rate changes in the major NZD cross currency pairs.
+New Zealand Dollar News, Guides, Forecasts & Provider Reviews.
+Stay on top of New Zealand Dollar exchange rates, charts and rate changes in the major NZD cross currency pairs.
 This allows you to take advantage of any market moves plus the low margins from our online currency and foreign payment partners to ensure you get the best possible exchange rates deals.

 NAB have revised upwards their NZ dollar forecasts now expecting the NZD at US68c by year-end.

 XE works on razor thin margins for money transfers to more than 100 countries and nearly always guarantees a fantastic deal.
 Transfers can be booked online and over the phone and most are processed within a single working day.